giovanni2897/agentic-rag/readme.md

 Uses Qwen3:8b to generate the final answer based on the validated context provided by the Validator Agent.

 🚀 Key Features

-🏠 Runs entirely on local environment (no external API calls)
+* Runs entirely on local environment (no external API calls)

-🧩 Multi-agent reasoning powered by AutoGen
+* Privacy-first architecture — no data leaves your machine

-📚 Context-aware retrieval using ChromaDB and Nomic embeddings
+* Multi-agent reasoning powered by AutoGen

-💬 Interactive UI built with Streamlit
+* Context-aware retrieval using ChromaDB and Nomic embeddings

-🔒 Privacy-first architecture — no data leaves your machine
+* Interactive UI built with Streamlit